-The Friends of Woodbury Surgery are coordinating a lot of the support.
+The Friends of Woodbury Surgery are coordinating a lot of support.
 Visit the local Facebook group at https://www.facebook.com/groups/2044905342233923/ or telephone 01395 206123 and leave a message.
-The volunteers can help with picking up shopping or prescriptions, positing items, urgent supplies, and even friendly phone calls.
+The volunteers can help with picking up shopping or prescriptions, posting items, urgent supplies, and even friendly phone calls.

 Drews of Sidbury

 Drews is offering to help deliver shopping to those unable to get out and about.
-Volunteers are also needed to help with the deliveries.
 Please call 01395 597373 to access services or volunteer.